MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

 1. :material-printer-3d-nozzle-heat-outline: Print this part using the [recommended settings](../../printing/print_guide.md)!

 !!! note
-    If you have FMJ's on your Z-axis, these reinforcements are unnecessary.
+    If you have FMJs on your Z-axis, these reinforcements are unnecessary.

 Place the Z Reinforcement Brackets under the Z motor as shown below.